Clinical Pharmacology for Myrbetriq

 Gender

 The Cmax and AUC of mirabegron were approximately 40% to 50% higher in females than in males.
-When corrected for differences in body weight, the mirabegron systemic exposure is 20% -30% higher in females compared to males.
+When corrected for differences in body weight, the mirabegron systemic exposure was 20%-30% higher in females compared to males.

 Race

-The pharmacokinetics of mirabegron were comparable between Caucasians and African American Blacks.
-Cross studies comparison shows that the exposure in Japanese subjects is higher than that in North American subjects.
-However, when the Cmax and AUC were normalized for dose and body weight, the difference is smaller.
+The pharmacokinetics of mirabegron were comparable between Caucasians and African-American Blacks.
+Cross studies comparison showed that the exposure in Japanese subjects were higher than that in North American subjects.
+However, when the Cmax and AUC were normalized for dose and body weight, the difference was smaller.

-Following single dose administration of 100 mg mirabegron in volunteers with mild renal impairment (eGFR 60 to 89 mL/min/1.73 m2 as estimated by MDRD), mean mirabegron Cmax and AUC were increased by 6% and 31% relative to volunteers with normal renal function.
-In volunteers with moderate renal impairment (eGFR 30 to 59 mL/min/1.73 m2), Cmax and AUC were increased by 23% and 66%, respectively.
-In patients with severe renal impairment (eGFR 15 to 29 mL/min/1.73 m2), mean Cmax and AUC values were 92% and 118% higher compared to healthy subjects with normal renal function.
-Mirabegron has not been studied in patients with End Stage Renal Disease-ESRD (CLcr less than 15 mL/min or eGFR less than 15 mL/min/1.73 m2 or patients requiring hemodialysis).
+Following single-dose administration of 100 mg mirabegron in adult volunteers with mild renal impairment (eGFR 60 to 89 mL/min/1.73 m2 as estimated by MDRD), mean mirabegron Cmax and AUC were increased by 6% and 31% relative to adult volunteers with normal renal function.
+In adult volunteers with moderate renal impairment (eGFR 30 to 59 mL/min/1.73 m2), Cmax and AUC were increased by 23% and 66%, respectively.
+In adult volunteers with severe renal impairment (eGFR 15 to 29 mL/min/1.73 m2), mean Cmax and AUC values were 92% and 118% higher compared to healthy subjects with normal renal function.
+Mirabegron has not been studied in adult patients with End-Stage Renal Disease (ESRD) (eGFR less than 15 mL/min/1.73 m2) or adult patients requiring dialysis.

-Following single dose administration of 100 mg mirabegron in volunteers with mild hepatic impairment (Child-Pugh Class A), mean mirabegron Cmax and AUC were increased by 9% and 19% relative to volunteers with normal hepatic function.
-In volunteers with moderate hepatic impairment (Child-Pugh Class B), mean Cmax and AUC values were 175% and 65% higher.
-Mirabegron has not been studied in patients with severe hepatic impairment (Child-Pugh Class C).
+Following single-dose administration of 100 mg mirabegron in adult volunteers with mild hepatic impairment (Child-Pugh Class A), mean mirabegron Cmax and AUC were increased by 9% and 19%, relative to adult volunteers with normal hepatic function.
+In adult volunteers with moderate hepatic impairment (Child-Pugh Class B), mean Cmax and AUC values were 175% and 65% higher.
+Mirabegron has not been studied in adult patients with severe hepatic impairment (Child-Pugh Class C).

 Drug Interaction Studies